techstackmedia/software-engineering-series/README.md

 brew -v
 ```

-Normally Homebrew will provide further installation commands on the terminal to execute, make sure you executed them.
+Normally Homebrew will provide further installation commands on the terminal to execute, make sure you execute them.

 For macOS users, Brew provides a convenient way to install Vagrant and VirtualBox.
 Follow the steps below: